gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 const path = require("path")
 const slug = require("slug")

-// Implement the Gatsby lifecycle API “createPages”.
+// Implement the Gatsby API “createPages”.
 This is
 // called after the Gatsby bootstrap is finished so you have
 // access to any information necessary to programatically
 // create pages.